-Once the room is booked and you’ve arrived safely, you need to know how to get around.
+Once you have your Park City vacation rental booked and you’ve arrived safely, you need to know how to get around.
 Park City is a sprawling town arranged north to south around Highway 224, which branches off from the east-west I-80 interstate just below the mountain summit.
 There are four general areas to town, called Kimball Junction, Snyderville, Old Town, and Deer Valley.
 Each of the four areas is almost a self-contained town of its own, with a unique character and distinct features.

 Kimball Junction is the home of the popular Tanger Outlets.

 Kimball Junction is the cluster of commercial parks and neighborhoods right off the freeway.
 This is also the newest part of town, a lot of which sprung up around the same time as the 2002 Salt Lake Olympic Games.
 There is still new, ongoing construction of hip, attractive homes and businesses, and this is the home of almost all the chain businesses in town.
 If you need a Walmart or a Best Buy, you’ll find them here.
 You will also find shopping options at Tanger Outlets, and most of the lodging in this area is in the form of condominium complexes.

 Snyderville is located a few minutes south of Kimball Junction and is home to the Canyons Village base area of Park City Mountain.
 Most activity in this area is based around the Canyons Village Plaza, an open space at the base of the slopes surrounded by shops and restaurants.
 Most lodging here is found in large hotel or lodge properties, though there are some home or condo complexes a bit further down the hill.
 Synderville is lighter on options than either Kimball Junction or Old Town when it comes to restaurants, shops, bars, etc. That said, it is only a 5-10 minute drive to get to either of these commercials hubs if you desire a wider selection.